 Even if your prison time has expired, you will not be able to obtain Norwegian citizenship if you have not completed your prison sentence or the probation for a conditional prison sentence has expired.
 Then you have to wait until the sentence is completed or your probation has expired.

-If you are punished again after you last calculated the waiting time, your total waiting time will be longer.
-Then the rules in the far right table apply, and you add half the waiting time for each of your old judgments as well.
+The rules in the table above will apply, and you add half the waiting time for each of your old judgments in addition.